Ryan Neal out for Seahawks vs. Chiefs, Kenneth Walker III expected to play

 Seattle also has Travis Homer at running back and will likely again elevate Godwin Igwebuike from the practice squad to handle kickoff returns and add additional depth at running back.

 The Seahawks are counting on Goodwin to take over starter’s snaps at receiver alongside DK Metcalf with Lockett out, so his listing as questionable seemed ominous, especially when the team added that he was also dealing with an ankle injury along with the previous wrist issue.
-But Carroll said Goodwin simply got tangled up in practice earlier this week and that the ankle injury doesn’t appear serious.
+But Carroll said that Goodwin simply got tangled up in practice this week and that the ankle injury doesn’t appear serious.

 “He says he’s playing,’’ Carroll said.
 “We just needed to rest him today.’’

-Fant practiced on a limited basis Thursday after sitting out earlier in the week and Carroll said “he should be ready to go.’’
+Fant practiced on a limited basis Thursday after sitting out earlier in the week, and Carroll said, “He should be ready to go.’’

 So that means the biggest question for Seattle heading into the game — from a personnel standpoint, anyway — is how to replace Neal, who has become a steadying force in the secondary since taking over a starting role alongside Quandre Diggs at safety five games into the season, replacing Josh Jones.